(1) Austral Summer Institute 2007; (2) NF-POGO Centre of Excellence 2009-2010; (3) POGO SCOR fellow 2014

 The ASI also opened my eyes to enhance my knowledge outside graduate courses’ disciplines or studying from books and publications.
 POGO showed me there were organisations that could make this come true to students as myself.
 I was determined to find new opportunities.
 Two years later I was selected as one of the scholars for the 2009-2010 NF-POGO Centre of Excellence (CofE) in Observational Oceanography at the Bermuda Institute of Ocean Sciences.
 Eleven modules, ten months, five scientific cruises (to the infamous BATS), one independent research project.
 The experience was even more intense, the thoughtfulness and camaraderie even stronger.
 My nine colleagues from around the world became friends and family.

 It was during the CofE that I met three mentors that are special to my heart and fundamental to what I am today.
 Dr Murray Brown, Prof Trevor Platt and Dr Shubha Sathyendranath.
 Dr Brown was our instructor for Ocean Data Management (ODM) and encouraged me to become an instructor myself.
-Today I am one of the CofE’s instructors in ODM and provide trainings in Portuguese-speaking African countries.
+Today I am one of the CofE’s instructors in ODM and provide trainings in Belgium, Portugal and Portuguese-speaking African countries.
 Prof Platt and Dr Sathyendranath, instructors in the Ocean Colour module, with their vast knowledge and engaging way of teaching consolidated my interest in satellite ocean colour.
 In fact, both became my PhD advisors later.
 But, also importantly, Prof Platt and Dr Sathyendranath were part of the POGO Secretariat at that time and during our lunch breaks explained to me exactly what POGO was, its mission and vision.
-The duo also invited me to join the development of the NF-POGO Alumni Network for Oceans (NANO) in 2010, which I gladly accepted and am still dedicated to, now in the capacity of POGO’s Scientific Coordinator.
+The duo also invited me to join the development of the NF-POGO Alumni Network for the Ocean (NANO) in 2010, which I gladly accepted and am still dedicated to, now in the capacity of POGO’s Scientific Coordinator.
 Through NANO, I worked close to the POGO Secretariat during its second half of existence.
 For a year now, I am proud to be part of it.

 As a (developing nation) trainee, I know from experience the huge impact training courses have on the development of a student’s scientific mindset, career, and integrity.
 As a trainer, I praise the support that allows efficient transfer of knowledge and long-lasting networking (and friendships).
 I carry these with me and put it into my work every day.
 I commend the POGO Secretariat, each member of POGO and each partner of POGO for 20 years of truly and positively changing ocean observation and capacity development.